WHAT'S LOVE GOT TO DO WITH IT?

 We are a neighborhood, a community, a collective.

-Climate Love Project was imagined by Erin Murphy, MOM, sustainability sage, LEED green building expert, Colorado Creative Industries Change Leader, community builder and public art aficionado.
+Climate Love Project was imagined by Erin Murphy, mom, sustainability sage, LEED green building expert, Colorado Creative Industries Change Leader, community builder and public art aficionado.
+Erin does this work for free because she loves it and hopes someday it will become more than her passion-project.

-Our projects are made by kids, parents, professionals and neighbors in Durango, Colorado and beyond.
-You too can be the Climate Love Project!
+Our climate change activities for kids and community building projects are made by kids, parents, grandparents, professionals and neighbors in Durango, Colorado and beyond.
+You too can be a part of the Climate Love Project!

 We care about what happens to each other.